- Patient & Visitor Information

 Research Compliance at Palmetto Health is an integral component to ensure the institution’s compliance with federal, state, and local regulations regarding research.
 This office coordinates the research contracting/subaward review within Palmetto Health, establishes appropriate research billing/coding mechanisms, provides biostatistical support for protocol development and data analysis, offers research grant support services, and administers periodic audits to those conducting research.
 In addition, Research Compliance administers the Palmetto Health Administrative Research Review (PHARR) process.

-Updates have been made to the Objectivity in Research (Potential Conflict of Interest) policy, the Research Financial Conflicts of Interest Disclosure procedure, and the Research Financial Disclosure Statement form.
-The policy has been modified to include additional and updated definitions and sections.
-The procedure has been altered to explain the completion of the Research Financial Disclosure Statement form, which was updated to simplify the reporting.
+Updates have been made to the Objectivity in Research (Potential Conflict of Interest) policy and the Research Financial Disclosure Statement form.
+The policy has been modified to include a clarification of a definition and additional sections.

 Palmetto Health Administrative Research Review (PHARR) Process